Salary Sacrifice an Electric Ford From The Electric Car Scheme

 The Capris is expected to hit the UK market in late 2024.

 As with other electric Ford models, you will be able to lease the Capri in due time.
-Through a green EV car scheme, such as The Electric Car Scheme, you can save on national insurance and income tax contributions by paying for your EV as an employee benefit from your pre-tax salary.
+Through an EV car scheme, such as The Electric Car Scheme, you can save on national insurance and income tax contributions by paying for your EV as an employee benefit from your pre-tax salary.
 This is a great way to save money on the cost of an electric car whilst engaging with your company’s benefit package!

 Ford Mustang Mach-E